John Buckland (New Zealand politician)

+Early life

 Buckland was born in Auckland in 1844, the son of William Buckland and Susan (née Channing).
 Alfred Buckland was his uncle.
 Frank Buckland and Bessie Buckland were younger siblings; his brother became a politician and his sister (who married the collector and bibliographer Thomas Hocken) a notable artist and translator.
 Buckland received his education at Dr. Kinder's Grammar School and at St John's College in Auckland.
 On 17 December 1867, John Buckland married Caroline Fairburn.
 She was a daughter of William Thomas Fairburn.
 Her sister Elizabeth Fairburn was a missionary, teacher and bible translator and she was married to the missionary William Colenso.

+Career

 Buckland fought in the Invasion of the Waikato under Colonel Marmaduke Nixon.
 Afterwards, he went to England for some years and returned in 1867, when he settled in Ōtāhuhu near Auckland, one of the fencible settlements established during the 1840s.
 Some years later, he moved to Otago and first lived at Waikouaiti and then at Taieri.
 He sold his holdings in Taieri in 1899.